skramm/public-docs/firefox_bookmarks/readme.md

 _The central place for all URLS in the database is moz_places.
 The table moz_bookmarks refers to it by the foreign key column fk._

-_If you tag a bookmark, there are multiple entries in moz_bookmarks, all having the same reference fk: The first is the bookmark itself (having the title in the title column) For each tag, there's an additional entriy in moz_bookmarks having the same foreign key fk and refering to the tag in the parent coumn (which points to the moz_bookmarks row for the tag)._
+_If you tag a bookmark, there are multiple entries in moz_bookmarks, all having the same reference fk: The first is the bookmark itself (having the title in the title column) For each tag, there's an additional entry in moz_bookmarks having the same foreign key fk and refering to the tag in the parent coumn (which points to the moz_bookmarks row for the tag)._

 _If you have a bookmark 'http://stackoverflow.com' titled 'Stackoverflow' with tags 'programming' and 'info', you will get:_
 ```